JazzHR/api-doc/source/includes/webhook/_payload_object_jazzhr_document.md

 ### Types of Documents

 There are two main types of documents.
 One, documents that are associated to the candidate’s application / application process.
-These can be found in the [HROpen Candidate Object](#hropen-candidate-object) profile’s attachments property.
+These can be found in the [HR Open Candidate Object](#hropen-candidate-object) profile’s attachments property.
 Two, additional documents associated directly with the candidate (and not necessarily with the candidate’s application).
 These will be found in the [JazzHR PersonDocuments Object](#jazzhr-persondocuments-object).

 ### Document URLs